John-J-Russell/eecs448-ClockProject2/Documentation/README.md

 Adding more features [timer, stopwatch, calendar, and zoom] to this clock project.
 Our team is Alec Knutsen, Yarden Tamir, John Russell, and Cesar Avalos.

+Project 2:
+  Seven javasript files: my_zoom.js, stopWatch.js, Timer.js, calendar.js, cache.js, clock.js, frontEnd.js
-The entry point of this program is frontend.html
+  One html file: The entry point of this program is frontend.html One styling file: clock.css